gwittich/SalaryPredictionProject/README.md

 - Major
 - Industry
 ##### Correlation with Target
 Categorical features were label encoded with the mean salary of each value for each Categorical feature.
-Along with Numeric Features, this label alowed me to then plot the relationship of all features to the salary with a correlation matrix.
+Along with Numeric Features, this label allowed me to then plot the relationship of all features to the salary with a correlation matrix.
 <p align="center">
   <img src="images/Correlation_heatmap.png"/>
 </p>